Forte (horse): 2022: two-year-old season

-Forte began his career on May 27 at Belmont Park in a Maiden Special Weight event for two-year-olds over a distance of five furlongs in small field of 5 of which four were first-starters.
-Forte started as the 1/5 odds-on favorite settled from start chasing the leaders Wasabi Boy and Gotta Like Him.
-Jockey Irad Ortiz Jr. moved Forte inside into the two path early on the turn then angling four wide at the five-sixteenths marker.
-He moved to the lead in the upper stretch then moved in some while passing Wasabi Boy, powering away under strong urging to win easily by 7 3/4 lengths in 58.21 seconds.
+Forte began his career on May 27 at Belmont Park in a Maiden Special Weight event for two-year-olds over a distance of five furlongs in a field of 5, of which four were first-starters.
+He started as the 1/5 odds-on favorite and settled from the start, chasing leaders Wasabi Boy and Gotta Like Him.
+Jockey Irad Ortiz Jr. moved Forte inside into the two path early on the turn, then angled four wide at the five-sixteenths marker.
+He moved to the lead in the upper stretch, then moved in some while passing Wasabi Boy, powering away under strong urging to win by 7 3/4 lengths in 58.21 seconds.

 Forte's next start was on July 16 in the Grade III Sanford Stakes at Saratoga Race Course over a distance of six furlongs.
-The event attracted twelve starters of which eleven had won their last start with Forte starting the 7/5 favorite.Forte settled off the pace, was roused three wide on the turn and into upper stretch under a drive by Irad Ortiz Jr. and lacked the needed response and finished fourth to Mo Strike beaten by nearly six lengths.
+The event attracted twelve starters of which eleven had won their last start with Forte starting the 7/5 favorite.
+He settled off the pace, was roused three wide on the turn and into upper stretch under a drive by Irad Ortiz Jr., lacked the needed response, and finished fourth to Mo Strike, beaten by nearly six lengths.

-Undeterred by Forte's performance connections started him in the Grade I Hopeful Stakes at Saratoga on Labor Day weekend.
-On a rainy day which created a sloppy track Forte started at 13/2 fourth choice and was unhurried early as Gulfport and Mo Strike pushed the lead.
-Approaching the eighth pole, Forte grabbed the lead and then pulled away winning by three lengths to cover the seven furlongs in 1:22.58.